RandomDude123/handy_python/README.md

     json.dump(data, f)
 ```

+> All snippets are tested on Python 3.6.3.
 > All performance related statements are based on comparing execution times with `%timeit` on my personal computer.